began-gowsik/Fine-Tuning-and-Evaluating-a-quantized-LLAMA-7B-Model-for-HTML-Code-Generation/README.md

 2- Load a Pre-Quantized Model from Hub:

-    Finally the Quantized model used here: TheBloke/Llama-2-7b-Chat-GPTQ
+    The Quantized model used here: TheBloke/Llama-2-7b-Chat-GPTQ

 2. Data Set: